 1120 SW Fifth Avenue, Portland, OR 97204

 Your first choice for class day and time is not guaranteed.
 It is recommended that families arrive early on the appropriate registration date.
-Priority is given to current and legacy families.
+Priority registration is given to current families.
+Learn more.

 Tuition is an annual sum divided into nine equal monthly payments for ease.
 Tuition is not reduced or reimbursed due to scheduled school closures or absence due to personal family vacation or student illness.